syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 ### Apply Base Style

 Table styles can be based on other table styles also.
 When applying a base style, the new style will inherit the values of the base style that are not explicitly redefined in the new style.
-You can apply a custom table style or a built-in table as a base for the table style using BuiltinTableStyle API.
+You can apply a custom table style or a built-in table style as a base for the table style using BuiltinTableStyle API.

 The following code example illustrates how to apply built-in and custom table styles as base styles for another custom table.